What RMIS Platforms Track and How Data Turns Decision-Ready

 Carrier-Level Comparisons

 Which carriers are delivering the most capacity at the best adjusted cost?
 Which relationships are producing claims outcomes that justify the premium spend?
 These are financial questions.
-Most RMIS environments were not built to answer them without significant manual extraction.
+RMIS environments are not typically structured to answer them without significant manual extraction.

 Coverage Consistency Across Policies